 George Davison’s medal-winning pin-hole photograph garnered much controversy as the battle between ‘straight’ and pictorial photography raged on.

-Our collection includes these beautiful Kodachrome portraits of women in the armed forces, photographed during WWII.
+Our collection includes these beautiful Kodachrome portraits of women in the armed forces, photographed during the Second World War.

 In a case that dragged on for decades, how did a relatively unknown clergyman and amateur photographer take on the Goliath of Eastman Kodak Company?